 Consider these benefits of using video more in your social marketing.

 1. Better storytelling

 They call it storyboarding for a reason.
 When video is done well, it tells a story.
 It is interesting and compelling in ways that images and text cannot be.
 Snapchat is a great channel where you can test and learn how to tell a better video story.

 As customers, we react to emotion.
 Video offers the opportunity to express emotion through story, through moving images, compelling audio.
 If you are able to connect emotionally with a customer or prospect, you’ve managed to do something pretty rare in marketing your business.
 Rare, and very valuable.

 Video gives your business the opportunity to put the people that make up and/or represent your company front and center.
 When a customer gets to know the people at your business, they build real connections and trust with you and your products.

 Most businesses are not creating compelling video content right now.
 And if they are, it is mainly being pushed on Youtube.
 Facebook and Twitter are emphasizing video content with better thumbnails, autoplay, and great ad options.
 Snapchat and livestreaming are also underutilized.
 If you strike now, most of your competitors will be playing catch up with you.

 5. Better awareness

-According to research by leading social and video ad vendor, Mixpo, video ads in social are very strong at building awareness and supporting top-of-the-funnel marketing efforts.
+According to some previous research by social and video ad vendor, Mixpo, video ads in social are very strong at building awareness and supporting top-of-the-funnel marketing efforts.